Wasps would like to invite visual artists, makers, designers, writers and performers to apply to stay at The Admirals House in Skye.

 If you would like to stay at the Admirals House, an individual booking consists of renting one bedroom which includes an individual studio space.
 Each of the three studios has its own character and artists can select their preferred studio for hire at the time of application.
 All tenants will have access to communal areas and property grounds.

 Bookings run for four or two weeks.
 There may be a number of artists staying in the property at any given time helping to foster a unique and collaborative experience.
 An individual booking is £1,000 for four weeks or £650 for two.
+All bookings at the Admiral’s House may be subject to a £150 cleaning fee.
 A 10% discount is available for current Wasps tenants.
 There is opportunity for creative groups to rent the whole property.
 Please enquire directly to email@example.com

 This beautiful new build studio is a recent addition to the site and boasts incredible views across the Straits of Raasay.
 A timber structure, the studio is completely white with good interior lighting and large picture window.
 The space itself is around 161 sq ft and has a desk, chair, easel and some shelves.
 This studio would lend itself to creative people such as painters, clean practices such as writers or those working on a smaller-scale, that are seeking a more quiet and contemplative experience to develop new work.